Seltsam1/matplotlib-pharmaceutical-analysis/README.md

 - A jupyter notebook file with all analyses and summary insights (pharmaceutical-analysis.ipynb)
 - Two csv files used in the analysis (Mouse_metadata.csv and Study_results.csv)

+The jupyter notebook contains additional details of the analysis

 ## Features